 Finding Nemo, The Musical – This is one of my childrens' favorite movies and we love seeing this story come to life with bright colors, songs and seeing Nemo himself in life-size, puppet form.
 Get there early for a great seat; this show is presented in an amphitheater setting and once the theater is full, the doors are closed.

-Experience all that Walt Disney World has to offer – from the luxury and entertainment options, to exploring the outdoors at Fort Wilderness to great shopping at Downtown Disney to hitting the golf course.
+Experience all that Walt Disney World has to offer – from the luxury and entertainment options, to exploring the outdoors at Fort Wilderness to great shopping at Disney Springs to hitting the golf course.
 You’ll never run out of things to do when you visit Mickey Mouse and all his friends.